VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Experiment

-\paragraph{Baselines.} We group existing REC approaches into four categories, according to their underlying assumptions. \textbf{Fully supervised REC} includes methods trained end-to-end with full annotations on RefCOCO/+/g, as well as on the gRefCOCO no-target dataset for handling no-target cases. \textbf{Proposal-based REC} methods first parse the referring expression to extract key linguistic components and then align them with candidate region proposals.
+\paragraph{Baselines.} We group existing REC approaches into four categories, according to their underlying assumptions. \textbf{Fully supervised REC} includes methods trained with full annotations on RefCOCO/+/g, while GREC~\citep{he2023grec} additionally uses no-target supervision to handle target-absent cases. \textbf{Proposal-based REC} methods first parse the referring expression to extract key linguistic components and then align them with candidate region proposals.
 Such approaches inherently force the model to select one of the proposals, which makes handling no-target cases intrinsically difficult. \textbf{Detector-based REC} leverages large-scale pretrained grounding detectors to directly match textual phrases with image regions in an end-to-end manner, without explicit proposal ranking.
 For this category, we select GroundingDINO-T~\citep{liu2024grounding} and GLIP-L~\citep{li2022grounded} as representative methods.
-A key criterion for their selection is that neither model was trained on the MSCOCO captions that are the source of our evaluation benchmarks, thereby ensuring a fair comparison.
+Importantly, neither model was trained on the MSCOCO captions underlying our evaluation benchmarks; accordingly, we evaluate them in a zero-shot setting to ensure a fair comparison.
 Finally, \textbf{compositional reasoning REC}, which serves as our primary point of comparison, explicitly parses and executes the linguistic structure to localize referents through multi-step reasoning.
 More explanations of the baselines and additional details of the experimental setup are provided in Appendix~\ref{appendix:exp}.